We have been receiving calls and e-mails from families asking if they can require their current or future Nanny to get the COVID-19 vaccine.

-When the vaccine becomes available, can you require your Nanny to become vaccinated?
+Can you require your Nanny to become vaccinated?
 Or can you make it a requirement on your job posting?
 The short answer is: Yes.
 However, it becomes a little tricky.
 Your Nanny may not be comfortable with receiving the vaccine.
-Asking your Nanny to get the vaccine is critical to protecting your Family’s health, after all it has not been approved for children yet.
+Asking your Nanny to get the vaccine is critical to protecting your family’s health, after all it has not been approved for children yet.
 It will likely be easier to make it a requirement of the job if you are hiring a new Nanny, as their employment can hinge on getting vaccinated.
 Just be very clear on those expectations when interviewing and require documentation.
-Nanny’s may say that cannot get the vaccine due to health or religious reasons, however, according to the Ohio Civil Rights Commission, charges of discrimination can only be filed against employers with 4 or more employees.
+Nanny’s may say that they cannot get the vaccine due to health or religious reasons, however, as the employer, you can require it.

-Discuss the details of asking your Nanny to receive the vaccine as a Family and then come up with a plan.
+Discuss the details of asking your Nanny to receive the vaccine as a family and then come up with a plan.
 Schedule a meeting for all of you to sit down and be prepared to stand firm on your decision.
 If you decide that your current Nanny needs to be vaccinated, get the details in order.
-If you are requiring it, it is your responsibility to cover any out-of-pocket expenses, as well as appropriate compensation for the time it takes to get the vaccine.
+If you are requiring it, it is your responsibility to cover any out-of-pocket expenses (the vaccine itself is free), as well as appropriate compensation for the time it takes to get the vaccine.

-The COVID-19 vaccine can bring relief and comfort to both Family’s and Nanny’s, but it is important to remember that it is a personal choice to get (or not get) the vaccine.
-Be sure to make an informed decision and do what is best for your Family in the long run.
+The COVID-19 vaccine can bring relief and comfort to both family’s and Nanny’s.
+Be sure to make an informed decision and do what is best for your family in the long run.